SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/88e2584d-1f0c-46fe-834a-50ec65aee4c2" />

-With that done, I started writing past incomplete journals of older days, and added summary for journals of day 1 to 5.
+With that done, I started writing past incomplete journals of older days, and added summary for journals of days #1 to #10, simply because I was tired.

 Here's the lapse of today's session: [Well, well, it failed]